gathering/wannabe5-core/README.md

 Wannabe5 Core - under development

 ### Development user
-After running `php artisan db:seed` a User 'testbruker' with the id `eaf9efc2-adbb-4b27-b5a9-f6c60197ab56` is created and a AccessToken with the token `testbruker`
+After running the seed a User 'testbruker' with the id `eaf9efc2-adbb-4b27-b5a9-f6c60197ab56` is created and a AccessToken with the token `testbruker`
 This can be used in `/docs/api` to test api endpoints

 ![testbruker in api docs](docs/images/testbruker.png)